jfalcou/eve/doc/manual/functions/arithmetic/fnma.rst

     - With :ref:`pedantic_ <feature-decorator>`: ensures the fnma conformant properties and allows SIMD acceleration if available.

-    - With :ref:`numeric_ <feature-decorator>` decorator ensures the whole fma conformant properties and allows SIMD acceleration if available.
+    - With :ref:`numeric_ <feature-decorator>`: ensures the whole fma conformant properties and allows SIMD acceleration if available.

 *******